John Lord O'Brian

 John Lord O'Brian's personal papers were donated to the Law School in 1974.

-- Rules for using the Law Library Special Collections are here.
+- Policies for using the Law Library Special Collections.

 - Former professor mentions John Lord O'Brian on his Antitrust Blog.